 Delos: The perfect day trip 30 minutes from Mykonos

-Don't get me wrong Mykonos is beautiful!
-From the cute white and blue buildings, to the famous windmills, to the beach clubs, there is no shortage of things to do once you arrive.
-But if you happen to be on the island for 3 days or more I highly recommend a day trip to the neighboring island of Delos.
+It’s common knowledge that Mykonos is astoundingly beautiful!
+From the cute white and blue buildings, to the famous windmills, to the beach clubs, to the twisting and turning streets you’ll be sure to get lost in, there is no shortage of things to do once you arrive.
+But one thing you must add to your itinerary, especially if your travel plans have given you 3 or more days on the island is to take a day trip to the neighboring island of Delos.

 Delos is only a 30 minute ferry ride from the Old Port, which will only cost you 20EURO, and conveniently leaves at 9am, 10am and 11am.
 You can either plan in advance and buy your tickets online, buy them from the ticket booth near the ferry, or there is also a cute little travel office in the port where you can also pick up your tickets (for a 2EURO discount).